ledeniz/midi-footswitch/README.md

 ## Description
 The goal of this project is to build a device that converts a simple analog on/off signal to a MIDI message.
 A [simple footswitch](https://archive.is/ykACL/2fbe0dc294888a247c4ef17947f29507e65076bb.jpg) or sustain pedal can be plugged into it and trigger the MIDI message over USB.
+I deliberately kept it quite simple to keep the source code hackable for Arduino beginners.
+For a similar but more advanced project, see the spirital successor https://github.com/ledeniz/arduino-multi-switch

 This code makes use of the Arduino library [MIDIUSB](https://github.com/arduino-libraries/MIDIUSB).

 ### Features
-- Acts as a native USB MIDI device
+- [x] Acts as a native USB MIDI device
-- Configurable MIDI channel, CC number and on/off values
+- [x] Configurable MIDI channel, CC number and on/off values
   - Note mode available: send a MIDI Note On/Off message (with or without CC)
-- Toggle Switch mode
+- [x] Toggle Switch mode
-- Invert Setting
+- [x] Invert setting
+- [ ] Pedal polarity detection

 See the section [Configuration](#configuration) for all supported settings.